scionproto/scion/doc/protocols/scion-header.rst

 verifies the PHVF field.
-As it has already calculated the 16-byte authenticator :math:`\sigma_{\text{PH}}` in the previous step, the penultimate hop only needs to extract the Flags, Timestamp, PacketTimestamp and Origin fields from the EPIC-HP packet, and the PayloadLen from the Common Header, which is all the information it needs to recompute the PHVF.
+As it has already calculated the 16-byte authenticator :math:`\sigma_{\text{PH}}` in the previous step, the penultimate hop only needs to extract the Flags, Timestamp, PktID and Origin fields from the EPIC-HP packet, and the PayloadLen from the Common Header, which is all the information it needs to recompute the PHVF.
 If the verification fails, i.e., the